EmNudge/svelte-web-audio-talk/README.md

-# svelte-web-audio-talk
+#svelte-web-audio-talk

-Presentation slides for Svelte NYC on March 5, 2020
+This is a repo for the slides made to present at Svelte NYC on March 5, 2020.

+Check out the <Slider /> component to see how it was made using a stepping system.